-If equipped, the air conditioners can be operated to cool or heat, and are installed under the helm console (see section 2 for helm access information) and under the companion seat (accessible via the companion seat base air return grill).
+If installed, the helm air conditioning system can be operated to cool or heat.
+The air conditioning units are located under the helm console (see section 2 for helm access information) and under the companion seat.
 Do not store items in these compartments.
-Items stored on or immediately next to the air conditioning unit could cause damage to the air conditioner or be damaged by heat or condensation.
+Items stored on or immediately next to an air conditioning unit could cause damage to the air conditioner or be damaged by heat or condensation.

-To operate the unit(s), first turn ON the AIR COND and AIR COND PUMP breakers on the AC distribution panel (installed in the head compartment electrical cabinet).
-The temperature is controlled using the climate control panels in the starboard cabinet aft of the berth.
+To operate the unit(s), first turn ON the AIR COND and AIR COND PUMP breakers on the AC distribution panel (installed in the cabin electrical cabinet).
+Control the temperature using the climate control panels outboard of the port and starboard helm seats.

-A cold air return is located in the companion seat base.
+The cold air return is under the companion seat.
 To obtain maximum efficiency from the air conditioner, do not obstruct the air return.

 The air conditioner is self-contained and sea water cooled.
 The cooling pump supplies sea water to the unit, which cools the condensing unit and is discharged overboard.
-The pump is located in the mechanical space.
+The pump is located in the port mechanical space.

-Air conditioning pump, strainer, and valve
+Air conditioning valve, strainer, and pump